-For example, flashbacks cannot only be indicated with solid blacks or specific frame divisions, but instead can be expressed with sepia tones.
+For example, instead of indicating a flashback with solid blacks or specific frame divisions, it can instead be expressed with sepia tones.

 Drawing a Webtoon-style comic

-Even if you would like to draw a comic in this style, you may find it difficult to express the action in a vertical format and in color.
-However, if you have experience drawing, you will find that there is a lot of freedom when it comes to expressions, especially when compared to the usual manga or comic format.
+So you want to draw a comic in this style, but you may find it difficult to express the action in a vertical format and in color.
+However, you will find that there is a lot of new freedom for you to explore with scrolling and color.

 If you are used to drawing illustrations, this might be a great challenge for you!

-Below you will find a number of tips and tricks when drawing a Webtoon-style comic in Clip Studio Paint .
+Here are some pointers below of tips and tricks for drawing a Webtoon comic in Clip Studio Paint .

 The recommended size for a vertical manuscript varies depending on the website you plan to upload your comic.